 In all of this mysterious enigmatic illness, it is my close friend who is an emergency physician that finally says, “Have you been checked for Lyme disease?”

 Days later the offender has a name; the blood test is positive.
 Two years of odd symptoms, and finally, an answer.
-My Infectious Disease doctor guides my PCP from afar, dictating which antibiotics to prescribe.
+My Infectious Disease doctor guides my PCP from afar, advising which antibiotics to prescribe.
 In all of this comes another beautiful and wholly unexpected development.
 My asthma is gone.